dietotter/cpp-learning/conspect.md

     2. We can partially disallow `'x'` from being converted to `MyString` (both implicit and explicit) by adding `MyString(char)` constructor and making it private: `MyString(char){}`.
 However, this constructor can still be used inside the class.
     3. We can completely disallow this conversion by using the `delete` keyword (from C++11) to delete a function: `public: ...
 MyString(char) = delete;`.
 Now any use of this constructor is a compile error.
 Copy constructor and overloaded operators may also be deleted

+## Overloading assignment operator
+- **Assignment operator** (`operator=`) is used to copy values from one object to another *already existing object*
+- Copy constructor initializes new objects, whereas assignment operator  replaces the contents of existing objects.
+Their usage:
+    - If new object has to be created before the copying can occur, the copy constructor is used (note: this includes passing or returning objects by value)
+    - If new object does not have to be created before the copying can occur, the assignment operator is used
+- Must be overloaded as member
+- Simple implementation:

+`Fraction& Fraction::operator= (const Fraction &fr) { m_num = fr.m_num; m_denom = fr.m_denom; return *this; /* for chaining assignment */ }`
+- Issues can occur due to self assignment (`Fraction f1(5, 3); f1 = f1;`).
+In the above form, it is safe (and useless).
+It can be dangerous though, if an assignment operator needs to dynamically assign memory.
+See `conspect/src/overloading-operators/dangerous-assignment-overloading.cpp`
+- The problem of example in a file can be solved by doing a *self-assignment check*.
+Before anything else in `MyString::operator=`, we could write:

+`if (this == &str) { return *this; }` We are checking if the address of our implicit object is the same as the address of the object being passed.
+Because this is just address comparison, it should be fast and doesn't need `operator==` to be overloaded
+- When not to handle self-assignment:
+    1. No need to check for self-assignment in a copy constructor, because it is only called when new objects are being constructed
+    2. The check may be omitted in classes that can naturally handle self-assignment (like the `Fraction` example above).
+Though we still might include the self-assignment guard just so the function doesn't do the unnecessary work
+- Unlike other operators, compiler will provide a default public assignment operator if you don't provide one.
+It does memberwise assignment (like default copy constructor)
+- Like other ops and constructors, we can prevent assignments from being made by making assignment operator private or by using `delete` keyword

+## Shallow vs deep copying
+- Memberwise copy is also known as **shallow copy**.
+It means that C++ copies each member of the class individually (using the assignment op for overloaded operator=, and direct initialization for the copy constructor).
+This works well when classes are simple (e.g. do not contain dynamically allocated memory)
+- If class has dynamically allocated memory, shallow copy can lead to problems.
+See `conspect/src/overloading-operators/shallow-copy-problems.cpp`